DavidRC-Projects/ShareMyCare/README.md

 Share My Care = A secure web platform where patients store their health info (conditions, medications, assessments) and choose which clinicians can view it.

-Think: a digital health passport + physiotherapy record system.
+Think: a digital health passport + record system.

 The platform streamlines the clinical workflow by providing clinicians with immediate access to patients' medical records, significantly reducing the time spent on history taking and subjective assessments during consultations.

+**Important:** The platform allows patients to record all medications they are taking, including those not prescribed by a healthcare provider.
+This is critical information that may not appear in official medical records but is essential for clinicians and emergency responders to make informed treatment decisions and avoid potentially dangerous drug interactions.

 ## User Stories